cmchetan16/Assignment4optimite/README.md

 Running the Application
 Start the application using the following command: npm start

-Project Structure
-Briefly describe the project structure and organization.

 API Endpoints-

-*(FOR POST AND PUT METHODS USE THE BODY IN JSON FORMAT) *(EXCEPT THE REGISTRATION AND LOGIN ALL API REQURIED THE "Authorization" HEADER WITH THE TOKEN FROM THE LOGIN.)
+*(FOR POST AND PUT METHODS USE THE BODY IN JSON FORMAT)

+*(EXCEPT THE REGISTRATION AND LOGIN ALL API REQURIED THE "Authorization" HEADER WITH THE TOKEN FROM THE LOGIN.)

 POST Method- (http://localhost:3000/register) - for user registration